 Successful innovation is key to financial performance, and getting it right is now more important than ever as we look forward from the pandemic.
-According to McKinsey, companies that focused on innovation in past crises delivered superior growth and emerged stronger postcrisis, outperforming the market average by more than 30%.

 But despite investment in innovation labs, incubators, and accelerators, companies often don’t get the results they expect due to a variety of barriers.
 At Netguru, we wanted to dig deeper into what these barriers are and help find ways to overcome them.